keithalpichi/keithalpichi.github.io/_posts/2016-06-30-guideline-self-taught-programmer.md

 ### Prepare With The Right Tools

 - Install your language of choice.
 If you chose Python follow these <a href="http://www.diveintopython3.net/installing-python.html" target="_blank">instructions to set up Python 3</a>.
+If you chose another language check out the language's documentation.
 - There are many programs on the web and on your machine pre-installed that you can use to create and edit code.
-If you're just starting out I recommend [Sublime Text](http://www.sublimetext.com).
+If you're just starting out I recommend [Sublime Text](http://www.sublimetext.com) or [Atom](http://www.atom.io).
 - You'll need to interact with the command line.
 On a Mac OSX the command line program is called Terminal.
 Search your applications and place this application in your dock.
 You'll be using it often.
 The [Command Line Crash Course](http://cli.learncodethehardway.org/book/) will get you on the right foot for using the command line.
 You'll learn all the basic filesystem commands and operations.
 - You'll want to learn <a href="/resources#git" target="_blank">Git and use a git repository hosting service (such as Github or Bitbucket)</a> to track the changes to your code, back it up and revert to old code if you make a mistake.
 You'll also use Github or Bitbucket to collaborate with your team.
 When you have issues with your code you can give the link to your code's repository so others can see it.
 - Create a <a href="https://stackoverflow.com" target="_blank">Stackoverflow</a> account.
 Stack Overflow is an online community for programmers to learn, share their knowledge and help others solve problems.
 Anytime you search online for a programming issue you'll most likely find results from Stack Overflow.
 Sometimes you won't find an answer.
 That's when you post your question to Stack Overflow.
 - Create a <a href="https://trello.com" target="_blank">Trello</a> account.
 This one is optional but I use it to create and track my notes about almost everything-- from my to-do lists to key notes about a programming language.
+Or use Git and Github.
+Or use the Terminal and create and edit files.

 <h3>Learn the Fundamentals of the Language and OOP</h3>